 The time is right, and we welcome any painting owner who seizes the opportunity to enable digital preservation of their artwork, ensuring its preservation for current and future generations.
 We also appreciate anyone who informs painting owners of this initiative, as well as any tips regarding artwork appearing in the art market.

-Contact us, if you are interested in supporting the Artwork Archive or have further questions.
+Contact us, if you are interested in supporting the artwork archive or have further questions.
 Your anonymity is assured, and all correspondence will remain confidential.

 Lastly, for those who care about the painter's work but do not have access to an original painting, there is an easy way to support the preservation of these artworks and the completion of the Catalogue Raisonné: the digitization and publication process is only possible through donations.
 If you would like to bring joy to yourself and other readers in this way, please visit Support of our Foundation.